fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 Blobs are encoded as a VarUInt length in bytes followed by the binary data that goes in the blob.

+# Full Intra Request

+RTP supports a Full Intra Request (FIR) Feedback Controll feedback messages.
+When an RTP sender receives a FIR, it SHOULD send a full copy of all the current game state.

 # IANA